 Carbon monoxide (CO) is a colorless, odorless, poisonous gas.
-In the body, CO binds tightly to hemoglobin (the red pigment in blood that moves oxygen from the lungs to the rest of the body).
+In the body, CO binds tightly to hemoglobin (the red pigment in blood that transports oxygen from the lungs to the rest of the body).
 Once hemoglobin is bound to CO, it can no longer carry oxygen.
-In this way, CO reduces the oxygencarrying capacity of the blood and can result in adverse health effects people with heart disease or circulatory disorders.
+In this way, CO reduces the oxygen-carrying capacity of the blood and can result in adverse health effects.

+High concentrations of CO strongly impair the functions of oxygen-dependent tissues, including the brain, heart, and muscles.
+Prolonged exposure to low levels of CO aggravates existing conditions in people with heart disease or circulatory disorders.
 There is a correlation between CO exposure and increased hospitalization and death among such patients.
 Even in otherwise healthy adults, carbon monoxide has been linked to increased heart disease, decreased athletic performance, and diminished mental capacity.

-High concentrations of CO strongly impair the functions of oxygendependent tissues, including the brain, and heart. muscles.
-Prolonged exposure to low levels of CO aggravates existing conditions in